Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ## What is Operating System ?

-Operating system is a bridge between the Software and Hardware to communicate with each other .
+Operating System is a bridge between the Software and Hardware to communicate with each other .

 ## Hardware vs Software